-Dr. Peter Thirring - Chairman of the Supervisory Board Hartwig Löger - Deputy Chairman of the Supervisory Board Mgr.
+Hartwig Löger - Chairman of the Supervisory Board Dr. Peter Thirring - Vice-Chairman of the Supervisory Board (until 25.3.2024), Member of the Supervisory Board (from 26.3.2024) Gábor Lehel - Vice-Chairman of the Supervisory Board (from 26.3.2024) Mag.
+Christian Brandstetter - Member of the Supervisory Board Ing.
+Zuzana Špačeková - Member of the Supervisory Board Mgr.
 Magdaléna Adamová - Member of the Supervisory Board Ing.
-Jana Bibová - Member of the Supervisory Board Mag.
-Christian Brandstetter - Member of the Supervisory Board PhDr.
-Michal Kaliňák, PhD. - Member of the Supervisory Board (until 12.
-5. 2023)
+Jana Bibová - Member of the Supervisory Board Jana Gregorová - Member of the Supervisory Board (from 18.6.2024)

-Ing.
-Zuzana Špačeková - Member of the Supervisory Board (from 7.
-6. 2023)